one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab01-Prerequisites.md

 ## Exercise 1 - Install Windows Virtual Desktop PowerShell Module

-Complete these steps to install the Windows Virtual Desktop PowerShell module:
+Complete these steps to install the Windows Virtual Desktop PowerShell module on your local computer:

 1. To quickly download and install the Windows Virtual Desktop PowerShell module, launch PowerShell as an administrator and run the following command: